atl/twitstream/README.markdown

 # Usage #

-Twitstream is usable from the command line as a rudimentary client:
+Twitstream-test is usable from the command line as a very rudimentary client:

-    twitstream.py spritzer
+    twitstream-test.py spritzer
-    twitstream.py track ftw fail
+    twitstream-test.py track ftw fail
-    twitstream.py follow 12 13 15 16 20 87
+    twitstream-test.py follow 12 13 15 16 20 87

 Every usage of the streaming API requires authentication against a user account.
 The methods available to the general public are `spritzer`, `track`,